 After attending West Virginia University, Dr. Takacs graduated with high honors from the University of Kentucky College of Dentistry in 1983.
 After graduation, she worked as an associate in a Lexington practice until opening her own practice in 1984.
 Since then, she has also taught at the University of Kentucky College of Dentistry and coached dentists through a dental management company.

 Dr. Takacs is a member of the Academy of GP Orthodontics, the Academy of Laser Dentistry, the Academy of Computerized Dentistry, the Bluegrass Dental Society, the Kentucky Dental Association, the American Dental Association, and the Dental Organization of Conscious Sedation.
+She is also a Diplomate of the American Board of Dental Sleep Medicine (ABDSM).

 She is also the accomplished co-author of two Amazon best-selling books, Principles for Success Vol. 2 and A Cup of Coffee With My Dentist.